wimbiyoashizkia/msm-4.4/drivers/char/srandom/README.md

 How to configure your apps
 --------------------------

   If you installed the kernel module to load on reboot, then you do not need to modify any applications to use the srandom kernel module.
 It will be linked to /dev/urandom, so all applications will use it automatically.
-However, if you do not want ot link /dev/srandom to /dev/urandom, then you can configure your applications to use whichever device you want.
+However, if you do not want to link /dev/srandom to /dev/urandom, then you can configure your applications to use whichever device you want.
 Here is a few examples....

   Java:  Use the following command line argument to tell Java to use the new random device